When assessing your application for an approved arrangement, the Department of Agriculture, Fisheries and Forestry considers:

 - any information e.g. site map, technical specifications, details of alternative process etc., that may help with the assessment of your application.

-The following information is applicable to all approved arrangements except for disinsection arrangements.
+The following information applies to all approved arrangements except for disinsection arrangements.

 |Charge type||Charge details||Amount|